 Free Career Assistance at the Library from Wisconsin Department of Workforce Development

-The Mount Horeb Public Library is excited to partner with the Department of Workforce Development to offer one-on-one assistance with job searching, resume writing, interview skills and more!
-Jennifer Seese, DWD, will be at the library the first and third Fridays of the month from 1pm-4pm
+The Mount Horeb Public Library is excited to partner with the Wisconsin Department of Workforce Development to offer one-on-one assistance with job searching, resume writing, interview skills and more!
+Jennifer Seese, DWD, will be at the library the first and third Fridays of the month from 1 pm - 4 pm.

-Some Fridays will feature a program followed by personal assistance, other Fridays will be all one-on-ones appointments.
+Some Fridays will feature a program followed by personal assistance, other Fridays will be all one-on-one appointments.
 Community members are invited to stop in the library during these times to receive help with their specific career development needs.
-The meeting times are first come, first served, or by appointment by calling the library's help desk at 437-5021.
+The meeting times are first come, first served, or by appointment by calling the library Help Desk at 437-5021.

 Anyone looking for help with their career is encouraged to take part.